 Provide information about the student(s) and his/her household to the schools.
 Please begin the enrollment process by completing these online forms:

-• Existing Families enrolling new students: use the Enrollment Application through the IC Parent Portal as described here.
+• Existing PUSD families enrolling new students: use the Enrollment Application through the IC Parent Portal as described here.

 After completing the online application, you will need to visit with a school representative for paperwork verification, including immunization records.
 Either participate in new student Enrollment Day events (in March and August usually), or contact a school to schedule an appointment.
 This in-person document review and information session also provides an opportunity for new families to get questions answered.
 Please bring birth certificate, immunization records, and proof of residency.